Intermittent iron and folic acid supplementation in menstruating women

-Intermittent iron and folic acid supplementation is recommended as a public health intervention in menstruating women living in settings where anaemia is highly prevalent, to improve their haemoglobin concentrations and iron status and reduce the risk of anaemia.
+In populations where the prevalence of anaemia among nonpregnant women of reproductive age is 20% or higher, intermittent iron and folic acid supplementation is recommended as a public health intervention in menstruating women, to improve their haemoglobin concentrations and iron status and reduce the risk of anaemia.

 A suggested scheme for intermittent iron and folic acid supplementation in menstruating women can be found in the WHO guideline, Intermittent iron and folic acid supplementation in menstruating women, under 'WHO documents' below.

 Systematic reviews used to develop guidelines